 Christmas festivities in Colombia

 In Colombia, the celebrations begin on December 7th, the day before the religious festival of the Immaculate Conception, when families come together to light candles on their doorstep to help guide the Virgin Mary so she may bless them.

-Christmas lights are the center of attention in cities such as Bogota and Cali.
+Christmas lights are the centre of attention in cities such as Bogota and Cali.

-To fully enjoy the lights during this season, there is a bus tour through the participating areas, although many locals prefer to rent a chiva—a traditional colorful Colombian bus—and hold a rumba.
-The finishing touch of the lively festivities can be found at the interactive fountains on Guayaquil Bridge, where children and adults go for a dip surrounded by the colors of Medellin’s unique Christmas.
+To fully enjoy the lights during this season, there is a bus tour through the participating areas, although many locals prefer to rent a Chiva—a traditional colourful Colombian bus—and hold a rumba.
+The finishing touch of the lively festivities can be found at the interactive fountains on Guayaquil Bridge, where children and adults go for a dip surrounded by the colours of Medellin’s unique Christmas.